-High-rolling 'Fujian Gang' caught in China property crisis
+High-rolling 'Fujian gang' caught in China property crisis

-BEIJING (BLOOMBERG) - "Work hard when young or enjoy no reputation later in life."
-So goes a famous saying from China's Fujian province.
-Ou Zongrong stood by it, building a property empire with its roots in the province.
+BEIJING • "Work hard when young or enjoy no reputation later in life," so goes a famous saying from China's Fujian province.
+Mr Ou Zongrong stood by it, building a property empire with its roots in the province.

 That was a shock for investors in a developer that had been weathering China's massive real estate crisis relatively well, never missing a public debt payment until then.